Boro Baptist Church Association: History

+According to a census published by the association in 2023, it claimed 219 churches and fellowships with 18,000 plus baptized members.

 Location

 Boro Baptist Church Association is located at Tukrajhar village of Chirang district, Assam at the foothills of Bhutan which is about 225 km away from the main city Guwahati (3½ hrs. by road) which is also known as the Gateway to the North East India and 28 km from the nearest railway station, New Bongaigaon and 26 km down south from the Kingdom of Bhutan.
 Tukrajhar is a rural but with good road connections in a very serene and quite place.

 BBCA is spread across approximately 70 acres of greenery and elevated land.
 The Headquarters is highly eco-friendly, trees and shrubs provided natural park-like surroundings.
 BBCA is truly a pollution free and plastic free and an ideal place for Mission Headquarters.

-Vision

-To present the Gospel of Jesus Christ cross-culturally, plant new and vibrant evangelical churches, produce dynamic and transformational leaders, and extend welfare to the less advantaged of the community.

-Mission

-Boro Baptist Church Association is committed to raise up and build Christ centred churches and the kingdom of God through recruiting, training, nurturing, sending and evangelizing to the lost souls.